devcybiko/gregsmithwiki/content/bookoutlines/principles.md

 	3. Be radically open-minded and radically transparent
 		a.
 Radical open-mindedness and radical transparency are invaluable for rapid learning and effective change.
 		b.
 Dont let fears of what others think of you stand in your way.
 		c.
 Embracing radical truth and radical transparency will bring more meaningful work and more meaningful relationships
+	4. Look to nature to learn how reality works
+	5. Evolving is life's greates accomplishment and its greatest reward
+	6. Understand nature's practical lessons.
+	7. Pain + Reflection = Progress
+	8. Weigh second- and third-order consequences
 2. Use the 5-Step Process to Get What You Want Out of Life
 3. Be Radically Open-Minded
 4. Understand That People Are Wired Very Differently